shua5115/shua5115.github.io/_posts/2024-08-01-PowertrainLead.md

 ## Responsibilities
 - Coordinated a team of 10+ students to design and manufacture a custom ATV powertrain
 - Created student projects each semester
 - Reviewed designs for compliance with competition rules and manufacturability
 - Taught new members engineering skills: machining, CAD, CAM, CNC
 - Managed the budget for ordering raw material and off-the-shelf parts

+## Impact
+- Improved acceleration time from 5.98s to 4.34s
+- Placed 16th of 107 at Pennsylvania competition, Summer 2024
+    - Placed 23rd in acceleration ranking
+- Placed 22nd of 86 at Michigan competition, Fall 2024
+    - Placed 12th in acceleration ranking

 ## Training Lectures